Additional Reading at www.astronomynotes.com:

 - Open up Starry Night, and set it for a time when it is completely dark, say 11:00 PM.

-- Using the View menu or the Options tab, turn on the meridian line (should be under Alt/Az guides).
+- Using the View menu turn on the Local Meridian line.

 - Either adjust the time slightly or let time flow forward until a bright star is on the meridian.